appclacks/cabourotte-website/content/installation/configuration/_index.md

 Cabourotte is configured through a YAML file (althought healthchecks can be dynamically configured using the API).

+Cabourotte also supports standard Opentelemetry traces variables to configure tracing.

 Here is a commented example of a Cabourotte configuration:

 ```yaml